10 Best Herbal Essential Oils For Bad Breath

 However, it should be used with caution, as undiluted essential oils can be irritating to the mucous membranes in the mouth.

-Curcuma longa, commonly known as turmeric, is a spice and herb that has been used for centuries in traditional medicine for its various health benefits.
+Thymus vulgaris, commonly known as thyme, is a herb widely used in traditional medicine for its potent essential oils that offer natural remedies for various health issues, including bad breath.